yueguoguo/yueguoguo.github.io/_posts/2022-12-28-babysitting-vs-machine-learning.md

 <font size="1"> The pipeline in a babysitting system is similar to that in a
 machine learning system. </font>

-* The pipeline takes the raw input (formula milk powder) to feed the baby, and they are preserved in the storage.
+* Considering the use case of formula milk feeding, the pipeline takes the raw input (formula milk powder) to feed the baby, and they are preserved in the storage.
 * The core component is the *babysitting console* where there is an *auto milk maker machine* to "featurize" the milk powder and a *babysitting platform* which consists of the crib, the stroller, Stokke Tripp Trap, etc., for the